 - ACI Base

 - Network Services (NX-OS mode)

 - Networking Advantage License: Recommended for multiple data centers and/or clouds.
 Includes all the features in Data Center Networking Essentials plus following advanced capabilities:

 - Networking Premier License: Recommended for multiple data centers and/or clouds, and provides the highest innovations.
 Includes all Data Center Networking Advantage features plus following features:

 - Nexus Insights

 - Network Assurance Engine

-Enabling Cisco ACI features can be achieved using one PLR license.
+Enabling ACI features can be achieved using one PLR license.
 By applying Cisco PLR ACI licensing within Cisco APIC dashboard, all ACI basic features and Security features would be activated on Nexus leaves and spines.